sunnykrGupta/gke-mongodb-shards/README.md

 ### Scripts Working

-1.pd-ssd-create-disks-persistent-vol-creation.sh  #script to create disk to be used by mongodb-replica server and mongo-config database and to create PersistentVolume to reserve disk in retain policy.
+1. pd-ssd-create-disks-persistent-vol-creation.sh  #script to create disk to be used by mongodb-replica server and mongo-config database and to create PersistentVolume to reserve disk in retain policy.
-2.mongo-config-deploy.sh  #deploy a stateful container, headless-service and register a persistent-volumes-claim to claim disk declared by persistent-volumes.
+2. mongo-config-deploy.sh  #deploy a stateful container, headless-service and register a persistent-volumes-claim to claim disk declared by persistent-volumes.
-3.mongo-shard-deploy.sh   #deploy a two shard each in stateful container, headless-service and register a persistent-volumes-claim to claim disk declared by persistent-volumes.
+3. mongo-shard-deploy.sh   #deploy a two shard each in stateful container, headless-service and register a persistent-volumes-claim to claim disk declared by persistent-volumes.
-4.mongos-deploy.sh    #deploy mongos as deployment and headless-service to allow all pods for inter-communication.
+4. mongos-deploy.sh    #deploy mongos as deployment and headless-service to allow all pods for inter-communication.
-5.check-pod-status.sh     #to check all pods are up and alive.
+5. check-pod-status.sh     #to check all pods are up and alive.
-6.shard-connectivity.sh   #to configure mongodb-maindb servers to initiate replicasets and configure mongos to enable sharding.
+6. shard-connectivity.sh   #to configure mongodb-maindb servers to initiate replicasets and configure mongos to enable sharding.

 This takes a few minutes to complete.
 Once completed, you should have a MongoDB Sharded Cluster initialised and running in some Kubernetes StatefulSets/Deployments.
 The executed bash script will have created the following resources: